ostix360/ai-research/train_mistral/README.md

 You will need to install the libraries that are in the requirements.txt file (root of the project).
 You can do this by running the following command in your terminal:

+It's highly recommended to use a virtual environment to avoid conflicts with other projects.
+This research use patch to fix some bugs in the libraries.
+(The patch is automatic)

 ```bash
 pip install -r requirements.txt
 ```